 A common question asked by those considering hospice care for a loved one is, “When is the right time?”
-A growing number of caregivers are finding that the correct answer to the question is, "As early as possible.
+A growing number of caregivers are finding the correct answer to this question: as early as possible.

-Special needs require the services of specialists.
-Hospice professionals are specialists in end-of-life care, and should be called upon during the first stages of a terminal illness to ensure the patient and their family members can benefit from all the services hospice has to offer.
+Special needs are best handled by specialists.
+Hospice professionals specialize in end-of-life care and should be called upon during the first stages of a terminal illness to ensure the patient and their family members can benefit from all the services hospice has to offer.

-Hospice services are covered by Medicare, Medicaid and many types of insurance, although many not-for-profit hospices generally provide services regardless of the person’s ability to pay.
+Hospice services are covered by Medicare, Medicaid and most private health insurance plans, although many non-profit palliative care providers generally offer services regardless of a person’s ability to pay.

 Anyone, whether it is a family member, a friend, a member of the clergy, or a physician, can refer someone to hospice.
-Most patients are referred by their physician or other health care professional, but a call to your local hospice can begin the referral process as well.
+Most patients are referred by a health care professional, but a call to your local hospice provider can begin the referral process as well.
 Once this formal request is made, most palliative care organizations begin providing care within a day or two.

 Making the Most of the Final Stages of Life

-Hospice care enables the individual and their families to experience the final stage of life together, in the setting most comfortable for them.
-In most cases, the person remains at home, close to family and friends while under professional medical supervision.
-Hope Hospice, like many hospices around the country, assigns a care team to each hospice patient.
-The hospice interdisciplinary team may include a physician; nurse; a pharmacist; social worker; bereavement counselor; chaplain; massage, art and music therapists; and volunteers.
-Each team member is focused on the person, not the illness, making sure that all physical, emotional and spiritual needs are met.
+This type of care enables families to navigate the end of life together, in the setting that is most comfortable for them.
+In most cases, the patient remains at home, close to family and friends while under professional medical supervision.
+An interdisciplinary care team is assigned to each hospice patient, which may include a physician, nurses, a pharmacist, a social worker, a bereavement counselor, a chaplain, massage, art and music therapists, and volunteers.
+Each team member is entirely focused on the person, not their illness.
+Their goal is making sure that all physical, emotional and spiritual needs are met.

-In addition to determining the appropriate medications for pain and other symptoms, members of the care team identify the best ways to administer the medication to the satisfaction of the individual patient.
+In addition to determining the appropriate medications for pain and other symptoms, members of the care team also get creative when identifying the best ways to administer the treatments.
 Finding new therapies, new uses for conventional medications and new techniques for improving comfort care is an ongoing goal for these medical professionals, therapists and volunteers.

 Hospice also provides for special wishes to make each day count.
-Care team members are quite creative and look each day at how they can make a difference in their patients’ journeys.
-I can recall one woman in particular who was receiving care in one of our hospice houses who was unable to attend her daughter’s wedding.
-In a day’s time, her care team invited family and friends, provided a wedding cake, rolled the patient’s bed into our chapel, and one of our chaplains conducted the wedding ceremony at the foot of her bed.
+Care team members are quite creative, and each day they consider how they can make a difference in their patients’ journeys.
+I can recall one woman in particular who was receiving care in one of our hospice houses.
+Sadly, she was unable to attend her daughter’s wedding.
+But, in a day’s time, her care team invited her family and friends to the facility, provided a wedding cake, rolled the patient’s bed into our chapel, and one of our chaplains conducted the wedding ceremony at the foot of her bed.

-Another critical service of hospice is respite for the caregiver, which is covered by Medicare.
-During the time of respite care, the patient is cared for in a Medicare-approved facility, such as a hospice house, hospital or nursing home.
+Hospice provides a critical service for caregivers as well: Medicare-covered respite.
+During short-term respite care, a patient stays in a Medicare-approved facility, such as a hospice house, hospital or nursing home.
 The stay may last up to five days at a time, and there is no limit to the number of stays a family can use.
 Respite is invaluable to many caregivers who spend countless hours sitting vigil with their loved ones.